At one time or another many of us have had a great idea for a product. So good, we can see it clearly in our heads.

 The Glif was designed in less than three weeks using just a laptop and a full-featured three-dimensional (3D) design software program, although anybody can now design almost anything using free software such as Google's Sketchup.

-"We did iteration after iteration and did between five and 10 samples using Shapeways, just tweaking the design each time," he says.
+3D printing Co-designer Mr Provost explains the development process, which is fast and easy."We did iteration after iteration and did between five and 10 samples using Shapeways, just tweaking the design each time," he says.

 Shapeways is a company on the cutting edge of manufacturing.
 A three-dimensional design can be submitted to it over the internet and it can "print" the design layer by layer out of plastics or metal, and send it back to you.